sqorn/sqorn/docs/docs/tutorial.md

 ### One Row

-Call `.one` to fetch only the first result, or `undefined` if there are no matching results.
+`.one` fetches only the first result, or `undefined` if there are no matching results.
 The following all print the first person (or `undefined`).

 ```js
 const Person = sq.sql`select * from person limit 1`